 A question in circulation regarding Isa Genzken’s current retrospective at MoMA is: “How does her artwork work?”
-There must be a myriad of answers to this question but my sense is that the reason we feel great pleasure when gazing at Genzken’s sculptures is because they, or rather she, gives us the experience of seeing the world as if for the time.
+There must be a myriad of answers to this question but my sense is that the reason we feel great pleasure when gazing at Genzken’s sculptures is because they, or rather she, gives us the experience of seeing the world as if for the first time.
 She returns us to our infant selves.
 When we gaze upon an object we both do and do not recognize (bits of plastic, duct tape, children’s toys, and so on) removed from context we are filled with a sense of the uncanny.
 Genzken’s work does just this for us.
 We are changed as a result.

 Does this same power change the artist?
 I couldn’t help but wonder this as I walked through the exhibit.
 Throughout the show are images of Genzken: two large poster-size images in the entryway, smaller photographs of herself in bars in her scrapbook, “I Love New York City, Crazy City.”
 There are also photos of Genzken pasted or set upon several of her machine-like sculptures.
 As if the sculptures were contraptions for transformation, I was reminded of Lourdes or other sacred sights where visitors set photos of loved ones on the alter in hopes that the transformative powers might somehow heal or transform them.